Table of Contents

 h.
 Beaded Pointing

-~ The mortar is well pressed into the joints to ensure solid contact with the internal old mortar joints.
-Excess mortar sticking the sides is scraped away carefully.
+✔ The mortar is well pressed into the joints to ensure solid contact with the internal old mortar joints.
+Excess mortar sticking to the sides is scraped away carefully.

 a.
 Mortar used should be fresh.

 c.
-Type of mortar and pointing should be chosen as per the requirement of the job/work.
+Type of mortar and pointing should be chosen per the job/work requirement.

 d.
 Pointing work should not be carried out during the frost weather as it may lead to the disintegration of joints due to the action of freezing.